4 Flat Fee MLS Companies in Vermont

 Will I save money with a flat fee MLS listing service?

 A flat fee MLS listing service can help you save on real estate commissions, but it may not always lead to higher overall profits.
-While you avoid paying the listing agent’s commission, research from the National Association of Realtors shows that FSBO homes sell for about 14% less than those sold with an agent.
+While you avoid paying the listing agent’s commission, research from the National Association of Realtors shows that FSBO homes sell for significantly less than those sold with an agent.

-Additionally, nearly 40% of FSBO sellers already have a buyer lined up—often a friend or neighbor—which can further reduce the selling price.
+The median FSBO sale price was $360,000, compared to $425,000 for homes sold with an agent.
 So, while a flat fee MLS listing cuts costs upfront, the potential for a lower sale price means it may not always be the most profitable option.

 What if I need to sell my Vermont home fast?